hopetoknow/java-exercises/core/battleship/README.md

 This is the popular game Battleship.

-Implement the public static method calcShipsCount(), which takes as input the battlefield as a square two-dimensional array of integers of zeros and ones.
+Implement the public static method calculateShipCount(), which takes as input the battlefield as a square two-dimensional array of integers of zeros and ones.
 Zero is an empty cell, one is a part of a ship.
 The function should return the number of ships on the battlefield.